-The GATE creates Wi-Fi а access point which allows you to connect to any device with Wi-Fi and web browser such as smart phones, pads or computers.
-It personal Google supports Chrome, Internet Explorer, Firefox and IOS Safari and allows user to configure, diagnose and troubleshoot the system. application Note: the gate software works with the
+The GATE creates а Wi-Fi access point which allows you to connect to any device with Wi-Fi and web browser such as smart phones, pads or personal computers.
+It Google Chrome, supports Internet Explorer, Firefox and IOS Safari and allows user to configure, diagnose and troubleshoot the system.
+Note: the gate application software works with the